-Port of Hamburg is the biggest seaport in Germany and the third biggest in Europe, handling 140 million tons of cargo and over 8000 port calls annually.
-The busy seaport is also a forerunner in port digitalization and technology.
-Hamburg Port Authority (HPA) follows the smartPORT philosophy, considering all the aspects of port’s operations from traffic and logistics to smart asset management.
+Port of Hamburg is the biggest seaport in Germany, and the third biggest in Europe, handling 140 million tons of cargo and over 8000 port calls annually.
+The busy seaport is also a forerunner in port digitalisation and technology.
+Hamburg Port Authority (HPA) follows the smartPORT philosophy, considering all the aspects of the port’s operations, from traffic and logistics to smart asset management.

-Clearly visualized survey data enables efficient predictive maintenance
+Clearly visualised survey data enables efficient predictive maintenance

 Cloud platform improves the communication between the departments

-The work for more efficient 3D data utilization will continue in close co-operation between Hamburg Port Authority and GISGRO team.
+The work for more efficient 3D data utilisation will continue in close co-operation between Hamburg Port Authority and GISGRO team.

 +358 44 513 2222